PCS – Manufacturing

-Under Washington law, the “manufacture” of a controlled substance means the “production, preparation, propagation, compounding, conversion, or processing” of a drug.
+Under the Washington law of Drug Manufacturing Law, the “manufacture” of a controlled substance means the “production, preparation, propagation, compounding, conversion, or processing” of a drug.
 This definition of “manufacturing” includes accusations of growing marijuana or cannabis.
 The law takes the manufacture of a controlled substance very seriously in Washington State.
-Whether your case is in Clark County, Cowlitz County, Skamania County or elsewhere in the surrounding counties, it is important to have an experienced criminal defense lawyer by your side.
+Whether your case is in Clark County, Cowlitz County, Skamania County or elsewhere in the surrounding counties, it is important to have an experienced criminal defense lawyer by your side for defending the Drug Manufacturing Charges in Washington.

 One of the first places to start in the defense of a charge of the manufacture of a controlled substance is to look at any search warrants involved in a case.
 Oftentimes, the police will execute a search warrant for a residence or building where suspected criminal activity is occurring.
 It is important for the best criminal defense lawyer to take a close look at the probable cause for such a warrant.
 There are many technical requirements under the law.
 When the police find evidence of a marijuana grow or a drug laboratory, they do not always charge the correct person.
 Many homes have multiple people living there, and people often come and go.
 The police do not usually fingerprint the equipment to determine who is involved in the operation.
 For example, the police usually have difficulty in showing who watered the plants, and who arranged the grow lights.

 The most common manufacturing charge in Washington is the marijuana charge.
 Only those with a grow license issued by the state can grow marijuana under I-502.
 Under our laws, a manufacturing charge can be brought even for a single marijuana or “pot” plant.
 The Court of Appeals has ruled that even growing marijuana for one’s own personal use constitutes “manufacturing.”
 Charges can result from germinating seeds, or from full-grown, flowering plants.
 The charge of “manufacture of a controlled substance – marijuana” is a class C felony with a possible punishment of up to 5 years in prison.